benjaminheng/knowledge-base/content/hobbies/photo-processing-workflow.md

     - Orange: Photo needs editing.
     - Blue: Copy photo to the archive as-is (usually only used for JPGs).
     - Green: Export photo as JPEG to the archive.
-11. Copy or export photos, based on the labels.
+11. Copy or export photos, based on the labels:
+    - Blue + JPEG: Copy
+    - Green: Export

 ## Tag images